 Nicole Cromartie (Art History '07) recently started as the Director of Education and Programs at the Clyfford Still Museum in Denver, Colorado.
 Cromartie is inspired by time spent with artists' work as well as museums' audiences.
-She appreciates the College of the Arts for providing her the educational background she needed to pursue her career, and she encourages students interested in a career in museums to take advantage of internships and other opportunities to find their place in a museum.
+She appreciates the College of the Arts and School of Art + Art History for providing her the educational background she needed to pursue her career, and she encourages students interested in a career in museums to take advantage of internships and other opportunities to find their place in a museum.

 What was it about the Clyfford Still Museum that made you want to work there?